PossiblyBread/E-Shop/README.md

   -added more columns in tickets tb
          (September 14, 2024) [Saturday]
-  -made the api work properly now, sends both the data to gmail and to the database
+  -made the api work properly now, sends both the data to gmail and to the database -fixed github due to bugs and incomplete code replacing the fixed ones